-This indicator has been updated to include 2007 data.
-For more information: Table 21.1 and Bauer et al. (2008).
+This indicator repeats information from the 2008 Indicators of School Crime and Safety report.
+For more information: Table 21.1 and Bauer et al. (2008), (http://nces.ed.gov/pubs2009/2009306.pdf).

-44 In 2005 and 2007, the unit response rate for this survey did not meet NCES statistical standards; therefore, interpret the data with caution.
+41 In 2005 and 2007, the unit response rate for this survey did not meet NCES statistical standards; therefore, interpret the data with caution.
 For more information, please see appendix A.

-45 Readers should note that this indicator relies on student reports of security measures and provides estimates based on students' awareness of the measure rather than on documented practice.
+42 Readers should note that this indicator relies on student reports of security measures and provides estimates based on students' awareness of the measure rather than on documented practice.
 See Indicator 20 for a summary of the use of various security measures as reported by schools.